 Some of the late Renaissance decorative elements and the quality of certain materials used in the construction link this building to the leading and wealthy classes of the time.

 The masonry is basically mixed mortar and brick, except for the base of the main facade’s corner, which is made of ashlars.
 It has a U-shaped floor plan, composed of a main body with ground floor, first floor, a loft and an arabic-tiled gable roof; and four more spaces articulated to the main body, two at each side of the building.

 Two of these spaces are located between the ground floor and the first floor, as a mezzanine floor, with direct access from the wide vestibule through elegant stairs decorated with mocadoret tiles.
 The other two spaces are placed between the first floor and the loft.
 This layout of the building’s dependencies corresponds to the gaps in the main facade.
 It forms a rectangular backyard, flanked by the two adjacent bodies with ground floor and first floor.
 It has also two spaces attached to the rear facade, with pent roofs towards the interior, where the economic annexes like stables, hayloft and kitchen were placed.

-On the left, we see the main entrance to the Town Hall with the original wooden beam; on the right, the mayor’s office, with the polychrome ceramic floor.
+On the right, we see the main entrance to the Town Hall with the original wooden beam; on the left, the mayor’s office, with the polychrome ceramic floor.